colomafarre/colomafarre.github.io/_posts/2019-01-24-first-week.md

 <a href="/img/firstweeknepal/2019:01:13-23:25:28.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:13-23:25:28.JPG" width="200"></a>

-Flighing with **Qatar airways** was great!
-Very helpful flight attendans, spacious seats, with the option of having the baby bassinet for Galileo (that he used for a while, even if he almost didn't fit!), and the flight was not full so we had a couple extra seats for us!
-So we flew as comfortable as it gets for being at business class.
+Flying with **Qatar Airways** was great!
+Very helpful flight attendants, spacious seats, with the option of having the baby bassinet for Galileo (that he used for a while, even if he almost didn't fit!), and the flight was not full so we had a couple extra seats for us!
+So we flew as comfortable as it gets for being in economy class.

 <a href="/img/firstweeknepal/2019:01:13-23:35:33.JPG"> <img border="0" src= "/img/firstweeknepal/2019:01:13-23:35:33.JPG" width="200"></a>